Dadudekc/MeTuber/docs/plugin_development_guide.md

     }
 ```

-This guide provides everything you need to create professional plugins for the MeTuber application.
+This guide provides everything you need to create professional plugins for the me-tuber application.
 The plugin system is designed to be flexible, powerful, and easy to use while maintaining the beautiful GUI that makes the application stand out.